 You must get a Fire Safety Statement on an annual basis, from the date on which the initial Fire Safety Certificate (formerly known as a Form 6 or Form 15 Certificate) was obtained and submitted to council in response to a Building Approval, Construction Certificate, Complying Development Certificate, fire safety order or Development Consent.

-If a Fire Safety Statement has not been submitted to Council on an annual basis from the date of the initial Fire Safety Certificate and has not been submitted to Council within the past 12 months, it is now overdue and must be submitted to Council as soon as possible to avoid a fine and/or legal action.
+If you do not submit a Fire Safety Statement to Council on an annual basis from the date of the initial Fire Safety Certificate and it has not been submitted to Council within the past 12 months, it is now overdue.
+You must now submit it to Council as soon as possible to avoid a fine and/or legal action.